codeguy/php-the-right-way/README.md

 ### Translations

-If you are interested in translating _PHP: The Right Way_, feel free to fork a copy on github and publish to your own GitHub Pages account.
-We'll link to translations from the primary document.
+If you are interested in translating _PHP: The Right Way_, fork this repo on GitHub and publish your localized fork to your own GitHub Pages account.
+We'll link to your translation from the primary document.

+To avoid fragmentation and reader confusion, please choose one of these options:

+1. We link to your GitHub Pages fork with `[username].github.com/php-the-right-way`
+2. We link to your GitHub Pages fork with a subdomain (e.g. "ru.phptherightway.com")

+If you use a subdomain, enter the subdomain into the `CNAME` file, and ask us to setup DNS for you.
+If you do not use a subdomain, remove the `CNAME` file entirely else your fork will not build when pushed.

 ## Why